Published on: 02/17/2022

 Then, once you’ve found the bolt you want to clip onto to, you push the quickdraw onto it.
 With a bit of force, you should find that the gate on the draw opens easily.
 Then, you can slide the draw onto the bolt to clip the rope!
 You may need to give the rope a pull to get the draw to fully open at the gate.
 A rigid or bent gate on your draw can make this part tricky.
 Still, as long as you can get the gate open, you can get the draw onto the bolt.

 Some stick clips are extendable, too.
 This makes them pretty easy to carry with you while climbing.
 A compact one that extends can be used mid-pitch can help an exposed stretch.
-You can clip the quickdraw into the next bolt and then pack the stick clip away again.
+You can clip the quickdraw into the next bolt and pack the stick clip away again.

-Why Should I Use a Stick Clip?
+Why and When Should I Use a Stick Clip?

 1. Best Overall Stick Clip: Trango Beta Stick Evo